kamsalisbury/Project-AbuseIPDB-Verification/README.md

 **Level 2:** Add the AbuseIPDB badge (requires free account sign up) to your web site's landing page.

-**Level 3:** Implement this project's Azure objectives using PowerShell.
+**Level 3:** Implement this project's Azure objectives Level 1 using PowerShell.

 **Level 4:** Implement this project's GitHub objectives using the Azure Cloud Shell